EdgeApp/edge-docs/source/index.html.md

-# Airbitz Plugin API
+# Wallet Plugin API

-Airbitz plugins are a way to include additional functionality into the Airbitz Bitcoin Wallet.
+Airbitz plugins are a way to include additional functionality into the Airbitz Mobile Bitcoin Wallet on iOS and Android.
 They are currently used to buy and sell bitcoin through Glidera, and purchase discounted Starbucks and Target cards through Foldapp.

 The plugin API provides a subset of the entire Airbitz SDK which allows the plugin to access the currently logged in user's wallet to request sends and receives.